youness-elbrag/AdapterLoRa/README.md

 Adpate_model = AdapterLoRa(model , method="LoRa", Rank=4)

+"""
-# adding Linear Layer buitl Self.attention
+adding Linear Layer built Self.attention
+Replace the layers where you would like to use AdapterLoRa by using  add_layer function.
+"""

 Adpate_model.add_layer("self_attn")
 Adpate_model.add_layer("linear1")
 Adpate_model.add_layer("linear2")